dendronhq/dendron-site/vault/dendron.topic.lookup.md

 ### Finding Notes

 Below is an example of a simple two level hierarchy with notes on various [command line interface](https://en.wikipedia.org/wiki/Command-line_interface) commands.
-Use `CMD+L` (we are going to use mac keybindings for this tutorial) to bring up the lookup and try some of the following queries.
+Use `Cmd+L` (we are going to use mac keybindings for this tutorial) to bring up the lookup and try some of the following queries.

 ```
 - cli.tar